-As music groups rise to the digital challenge and find innovative ways to keep the musical and social aspect of their groups alive, it’s important they remember the responsibilities they have to their members too.
+As music groups rise to the digital challenge and find innovative ways to move the musical and social aspect of their groups to an online space, it’s important they remember the responsibilities they have to their members too.

 Safeguarding is just as important online as it is ‘in person’, and the principles remain the same.
 It is about providing a space where people feel safe and are protected from harm.
 To help create this space you should have a policy and procedures in place to help everyone understand how the group operates and what is expected of them.
 It is mostly a case of simple common sense measures and shouldn’t be too onerous for anyone involved.

 You can read more about the general principles of safeguarding and your responsibilities in Safeguarding: what are your responsibilities?